LBCrion/sfwbar/doc/sfwbar-volume.rst

 `volume-conf` trigger and shouldn't be used directly.
 ALSA interface is specified as `Device[:Element][:Channel]`.

-This function returns a <numberic> value.
+This function returns a <numeric> value.

 The supported queries are: